$100K for Southern California Scooter Passenger in Hit-and-Run Car Accident

 Everyone LOVES Dealing with the DMV

 Insert eye roll here.
 Ugh!
 The DMV!
 The Sally Morin law team thus worked diligently on getting official documentation from the California DMV verifying the hit-and-run vehicle was uninsured at the time of the accident.
 After months of work to get this documentation from the DMV, the DMV finally sent an official Certificate confirming that the vehicle was in fact uninsured.
 Their hard work finally paid off.
 Sally and her team were able to recover the entire UM policy limit funds of $100,000 to compensate the woman for the damages she suffered in the scooter accident.

 Fantastic Result for a Fantastic Client

 In successfully pursuing the UM claim, the Sally Morin Law team ultimately increased the value of the value of the case for his scooter passenger by $85,000—seeing as she was initially was left with her friend’s insurance funds of only $15,000.
 Fortunately, this optimistic, easy-going, physically-fit woman had an astounding recovery time considering the extent of the injuries she suffered.
 She was gladly able to get back to Yoga and Pilates within six months of the accident.
 The Sally Morin Law team were there to ensure that her all-around recovery—physically and financial —were a success!

 See if We Can Help you

-If you've suffered a scooter or motorcycle accident and don't want to deal with insurance companies, hit-and-run driver and the lovely DMV, contact us now for a FREE case evaluation to see if we can help.
+If you've suffered a California scooter accident and don't want to deal with insurance companies, hit-and-run driver and the lovely DMV, contact us now for a FREE case evaluation to see if we can help.